Dissolved Oxygen & Delaware River Water Quality

 Yes, absolutely!
 PWD shares the goals of ensuring that fish and other aquatic life can not only survive, but thrive, and rebuilding populations of our iconic native species such as Atlantic sturgeon, striped bass, and American shad.

-How could the EPA’s proposed regulation affect PWD’s other priorities?
+How could the EPA’s new DO standards affect PWD’s other priorities?

-PWD’s primary mission is to plan for, operate, and maintain both the infrastructure and the organization necessary to purvey high quality drinking water; to provide an adequate and reliable water supply for all household, commercial, and community needs; and to sustain and enhance the region’s watersheds and quality of life by managing wastewater and stormwater effectively.
-To keep water bills affordable for our customers, PWD has to be strategic in where, when, and how it invests its resources.
-The significant costs associated with removing ammonia would force PWD to devote fewer resources to issues that directly affect the public health and daily lives of Philadelphians such as flooding, pipe replacement, emerging contaminants, and combined sewer overflows (CSO).
+PWD is a resilient utility dedicated to ensuring Philadelphia thrives by delivering reliable, safe drinking water, wastewater, and stormwater services, protecting the environment, and supporting public health and quality of life.
+To keep water bills affordable for our customers, PWD must be strategic in where, when, and how it invests its resources.
+The significant costs associated with removing ammonia would force PWD to devote fewer resources to issues that directly affect the public health and daily lives of Philadelphians, such as flooding, pipe replacement, emerging contaminants, and combined sewer overflows (CSO).

-Would the EPA’s proposed regulation improve recreational water quality in the Delaware River?
+Will the EPA’s new DO standards improve recreational water quality in the Delaware River?

 No. State and federal agencies measure bacteria (i.e., not ammonia) to determine if a waterway meets swimmable water quality.
-Bacteria in the Delaware River is attributed to combined sewer overflows, stormwater runoff, and animal sources.
-The ammonia removal processes needed to meet EPA’s proposed regulation would not reduce bacteria concentrations in the Delaware River and would compete with state and federal funding for CSO mitigation in Philadelphia.
+Bacteria in the Delaware River is attributed to combined sewer overflows (CSO), stormwater runoff, and animal sources.
+The ammonia removal processes needed to meet EPA’s new DO regulation would not reduce bacteria concentrations in the Delaware River and would compete with state and federal funding for CSO mitigation in Philadelphia.

-Would the EPA’s proposed regulation improve drinking water quality in Philadelphia or anywhere else?
+Will the EPA’s new DO standards improve drinking water quality in Philadelphia or anywhere else?

-No. The EPA’s proposed regulation pertains to Philadelphia’s three wastewater treatment plants that discharge to the Delaware River downstream of Philadelphia’s drinking water intakes.
+No. The EPA’s new DO regulation pertains to Philadelphia’s three wastewater treatment plants that discharge to the Delaware River downstream of Philadelphia’s drinking water intakes.
 There are no drinking water treatment plants located in close proximity to PWD’s wastewater treatment plants.
-Drinking water in Philadelphia would not benefit from this regulation.
+Drinking water in Philadelphia will not benefit from this regulation.
+In fact, complying with the new DO regulation could force PWD to direct limited ratepayer funding away from, or otherwise delay, drinking water facility and pipe replacement projects.